-NURS 511 - Advanced Practice Nursing III: Family This course synthesizes theoretical and the practical applications of professional advanced nursing practice as it relates to the healthcare needs of the family.
+NURS 511 - Advanced Practice Nursing III: Family This Block synthesizes theoretical and practical applications of professional advanced nursing practice as it relates to the healthcare needs of the family.
 Students will apply the concepts of health promotion and disease management for global populations across the lifespan.
+2 credits didactic

+NURS 511.1 - Advanced Practice Nursing III: Family Experiential

+Students provide comprehensive, culturally competent primary care including health promotion and disease management for global populations across the lifespan.
 Students will apply these concepts experientially while adhering to the standardized roles and responsibilities for advanced nursing practice related to care for these populations.
-The student will be expected to complete the required experiential hours for graduation by the end of this course (completion of approximately 140 practicum hours).
-5 credits didactic/clinical
+The student will be expected to complete the required experiential hours for graduation by the end of this course or during the remediation period as needed (completion of a minimum 140 practicum hours).
+3 credits clinical.
+Prerequisite: NURS 511

-NURS 512 - Nursing Research and Evidence Based Practice
+NURS 512 - Nursing Research and Evidence-Based Practice

-This course allows the student to apply the principles of evidence-based practice through examination and critique of existing research.
+This block allows the student to apply the principles of evidence-based practice through examination and critique of existing research.
 Students are expected to identify and implement a safe, effective, and relevant evidence-based practice change that aims to improve healthcare outcomes.
 Students will explore various research methods to complete the evidence-based improvement project that targets a variety of healthcare settings and will disseminate their final research findings.
 3 credits didactic.
 Prerequisite: All previous blocks